wwxnff/BambooAlbum/README.md

 # Bamboo_Album
 ## Welcome to Bamboo Album!
-### This is a project that is made in Hack The Valley 2017
+### This is a project that is made in Hack The Valley II 2017

-If you want to see the project, [Click Me :3](bambooalbum.ruihanwang.net)
+If you want to see the project, [Click Me :3](https://bambooalbum.herokuapp.com)

 After registering ang loging in, upload some pictures, add some tags to filter.